Iggy Azalea: 2015–2018: Career development and Change of management

 Azalea declared she had started to work on her second studio album in January 2015.
-On 4 May 2015, she released a duet with Britney Spears titled "Pretty Girls".
+She also closed the 41st People's Choice Awards with song "Beg for It", and where she won the award for Favorite Hip-Hop Artist.
+In April 2015, Azalea made her acting debut in blockbuster action film Furious 7 alongside Vin Diesel, Dwayne Johnson, Michelle Rodriguez and Paul Walker.
+She had a role of "Girl race driver" and also contributed in films soundtrack together with Wiz Khalifa for song "Go Hard or Go Home".
+On 4 May 2015, after months of speculations, she released a duet with Britney Spears titled "Pretty Girls".
+The song debuted and peaked at number 29 in the United States on the Billboard Hot 100.
+Azalea together with Spears performed live for the first time on May 17 at the 2015 Billboard Music Awards, where she was also nominated for 12 Billboard Awards, and won in 3 categorizes; Top Rap Song, Top Rap Artist and Top Streaming Artist.
 On 29 May 2015, it was reported that The Great Escape Tour had been canceled and there would be a new tour planned around Azalea's new album to be released in 2016.
 Azalea later clarified she "had a different creative change of heart" and would also be taking a break to figure out the progression she wanted for her sound and visuals.
 In June, when asked details on her new music, she explained she had scrapped six months of work to start from scratch.
 On 30 August, Azalea performed "Cool for the Summer" with Demi Lovato at the 2015 MTV Video Music Awards, after a collaboration between the two was announced for Lovato's fifth studio album, Confident (2015).